How is SST different from secondary schools offering Applied Subjects and Advanced Elective Modules?

 What is the Selection Activity about?

-Following evaluation of DSA applicants who sat for the prescribed Selection Test, shortlisted candidates are invited to participate in a Selection Activity, where they will be assessed based on their aptitudes for applied learning.
+Following evaluation of DSA applicants who sat for the SST Phase 1 Written Test, shortlisted candidates are invited to participate in a Selection Activity, where they will be assessed based on their aptitudes for applied learning.
 The session normally consists of various activities which provide opportunities for in-depth evaluation of each candidate’s aptitudes and capabilities.

 Is there a fee for the DSA Application/Test?
 What about the Selection Activity?

-ow can my child apply for admission to SST through DSA if s/he is currently not studying in any national primary school in Singapore
+How can my child apply for admission to SST through DSA if s/he is currently not studying in any national primary school in Singapore?

 What are the Applied Subjects being offered?
 How many Applied Subjects will students be reading in relation to the existing regular subjects?